TTEC Interview Questions & Answers

 19. How do you approach problem-solving?

 “When approaching problem-solving, I first define the problem and gather all relevant information.
 I then brainstorm potential solutions and evaluate each one based on its feasibility, impact, and potential risks.
 I also consider the perspectives and input of others who may have different experiences and expertise.
 Once a solution is chosen, I create a plan of action and set specific goals and timelines.
-I then implement the solution and monitor progress, making adjustments as needed.”
+I then implement the solution and monitor progress, making adjustments as needed.

-20. Tell me about a time when you dealt with a frustrated or angry customer.
+20. Tell me about a time when you dealt with a frustrated or angry customer

-Interviewers may ask this question to evaluate your customer service skills, your communication skills, and your ability to handle difficult situations.
+TTEC interviewers ask this question to evaluate your customer service skills, your communication skills, and your ability to handle difficult situations.
 They want to know how you approach customer complaints, how you communicate effectively, and how you resolve conflicts.

 “In my previous job, I had to deal with a frustrated customer who had a complaint about a product that they had purchased.
 The customer was upset and demanded a full refund, and it was clear that the situation required empathy and a calm approach.
 I listened actively to the customer’s concerns, acknowledged their feelings, and then offered solutions tailored to their specific situation.
 I also made sure to follow up with them regularly to ensure that their issue was resolved to their satisfaction.
 Through effective communication and a willingness to understand their perspective, I was able to turn the situation around and build a positive relationship with the customer.”